The Fish Lady

 An early fish, similar in design to “A-Luring Fanfin”

 The fish opened up all sorts of doors to me besides retail sales.
-Those quilts led directly to my first book, Free-Style Quilts, which uses this fish as a sample project:
+Those quilts led directly to my first book, Free-Style Quilts, which uses the fish below, as a sample project:

 aluringfanfin